Last updated: 9th Sept 2025

 Besides, it gives you a way to be more creative in your job! 🙌

-Creating content on LinkedIn gives potential employers the opportunity to get a better idea of who you are, more than just sending in a job application.
+Creating content on LinkedIn gives potential employers a better idea of who you are, more than sending in a job application alone.

-It also showcases how motivated you are to see your company succeed.
+It also showcases that you’re motivated to see your company succeed.
 Those are the types of people organizations want to have in their team.

 On average, only 7% of employees currently share content on LinkedIn.
-This is a huge opportunity for you.
+This is a huge opportunity for you to stand out.

 Your content might just be the reason you stand out from other candidates in your next interview! 💪